Scary Maze Game

 The Maze, better known colloquially as Scary Maze Game, is a 2004 horror Flash game created by developer Jeremy Winterrowd.
-In it, users must navigate through three mazes with their mouse, but are jump scared by a photo of Regan MacNeil, a possessed character from the 1973 horror film The Exorcist, before being able to complete the third level.
+In it, players must navigate through three mazes with their mouse, but are jump scared by a photo of Regan MacNeil, a possessed character from the 1973 horror film The Exorcist, before being able to complete the third level.

 Scary Maze Game went viral online in the 2000s and early 2010s, largely due to reaction videos of children being pranked by the game, which were also featured on various clip shows and parodied on Saturday Night Live.
 It has been described as one of the earliest "Internet screamers" and a progenitor of jump scare–based horror games.

 Gameplay

 Scary Maze Games third level, which features a narrow passageway toward the end that encourages players to concentrate, distracting them from the impending jump scare.

 In Scary Maze Game, players guide their cursor through three mazes of blue rectangles, avoiding the black walls in order to make it to a red box at the end.
 The game's third maze features a narrow tunnel toward the end, encouraging players to concentrate to complete it.
 While navigating through it, players are jump scared by an image of a possessed Regan MacNeil (portrayed by Linda Blair) from the 1973 film The Exorcist accompanied by two loud screams.